-Strategic Direction 2: Emphasize academic offerings in service to national needs Measure of Success Target Percent achieved Met (✓) Not Met (×) SPG 2.1: Increase the number of 4-year program 2.1.1: Articulation Agreements 1/5 20% × opportunities by: increasing the number of ar- 2.1.2: MoUs 4/5 80% × ticulation agreements; increasing the number of partnership programs; and exploring distance- learning opportunities.
-2.1.3: DE Opportunities (priority eliminated) Total Achievement for SPG 2.1 5/10 50% SPG 2.2: Strengthen career, technical, and com- 2.2.1: Advisory Councils for CTE 17/17 100% ✓ munity-based educational opportunities for non- college bound students by: exploring opportuni- 2.2.2: CTE Certification or Licensure Exam Provisions 3/17 17.6% × ties with agencies and NGOs; increasing training opportunities with existing partners; exploring 2.2.3: CTE Curriculum Alignment to Industry Standards 0/17 0% provision for certification examinations; focusing on programs and courses to support career and 2.2.4: Adoption of new skills and improved quality of life technical education development benefitting Change in Action 0/1 0% × both students and future employers; and implementing training programs that result in the adoption of new skills that are designed to improve the quality of life of participants.
-Change in Condition 0/1 0% × · Total Achievement for SPG 2.2 20/53 37.7% Total Achievement for Strategic Direction on 2 25/63 39.7%
+Strategic Direction 2: Emphasize academic offerings in service to national needs Measure of Success Target Percent achieved Met (√) Not Met (×) SPG 2.1: Increase the number of 4-year 2.1.1: Articulation Agreements 1/5 20% × program opportunities by: increasing the 2.1.2: MoUs 4/5 80% × number of articulation agreements; increasing the number of partnership programs; and exploring distance-learning opportunities.
+2.1.3: DE Opportunities (priority eliminated) Total Achievement for SPG 2.1 5/10 50% SPG 2.2: Strengthen career, technical, and 2.2.1: Advisory Councils for CTE 17/17 100% ✓ community-based educational opportunities for 2.2.2: CTE Certification or 3/17 17.6% × non-college bound students by: exploring Licensure Exam Provisions opportunities with agencies and NGOs; 2.2.3: CTE Curriculum Alignment 0/17 0% × increasing training opportunities with existing to Industry Standards partners; exploring provision for certification examinations; focusing on programs and 2.2.4: Adoption of new skills and improved quality of life courses to support career and technical Change in Action 0/1 0% education development benefitting both students and future employers; and implementing training programs that result in the adoption of new skills that are designed to improve the quality of life of participants.
+Change in Condition 0/1 0% Total Achievement for SPG 2.2 20/53 37.7% Total Achievement for Strategic Direction 2 39.7%